jolicode/JoliNotif/README.md

 $notifier->send($notification);
 ```

-`Notifier#send()` will return true if the command was successully executed,
+`Notifier#send()` will return true if the command was successfully executed,
 false otherwise.

-> **Note**: The factory returns null if not any notifier is supported on your
-> system.

 ## Notification options

 Currently, only three options are supported:
-- title
-- body
+* body
+* title
-- icon
+* icon

 > **Important**: The only required property on Notification is the body.
 > The notifier will throw an InvalidNotificationException if it is empty.

-If you use JoliNotif from a phar and provide your notification icon, the
+> **Note**: If you use JoliNotif from a phar and provide a notification icon,
-notifier will take care to extract this image in your system temp directory
+> the notification will take care to extract this image in your system temp
-to make it accessible for native commands.
+> directory to make it accessible from native commands.

 > **Note**: New properties could be added later on Notification.
 Notifiers are
-> designed to only handle the supported properties and discard not supported
+> designed to handle the properties they support and discard not supported ones
-> ones without throwing any exception.
+> without throwing any exception.

+## Notifier supported

+Currently, these notifiers exist:
+* notify-send: should be available on most linux distributions
+* growl-notify: can be available on Mac OS X
+* terminal-notifier: can be available on Mac OS X 10.8 and higher
+* AppleScript: can display notification since Mac OS X 10.9
+* Toaster: binaries are embedded in [bin/toaster](bin/toaster) so it can always
+be used on Windows 8 and higher
+* Notifu: binary is embedded in [bin/notifu](bin/notifu) so it can always be
+used on Windows 7

 ## Further documentation